-This year’s show, “Horse Tales,” is set in a stable where horses and dogs are gathering for a fox hunt.
-As they meet, they share their life stories based on pieces of literature, including”Misty of Chincoteague,” “Black Beauty,” “Sea Biscuit” and “Call of the Wild.”
-These various story lines will be portrayed by Jesters participants.
-Throughout the story, a fox will strive to build a relationship with the horses/dogs, ultimately convincing them to cancel the hunt and creating opportunities to explore themes of friendship, love and loyalty.
-Tickets are $10 and are available beginning in February 2014.
-Call the School of Creative Arts (SOCA) at (260) 399-7700, ext.
-8001 for information.
+- “Horse Tales” - March 2014 - “Horse Tales,” was set in a stable where horses and dogs are gathering for a fox hunt.
+As they met, they shared their life stories based on pieces of literature, including”Misty of Chincoteague,” “Black Beauty,” “Sea Biscuit” and “Call of the Wild.”
+These various story lines were portrayed by Jesters participants.
+Throughout the story, a fox tried to build a relationship with the horses/dogs, ultimately convincing them to cancel the hunt and creating opportunities to explore themes of friendship, love and loyalty.
 The Jesters program and this year’s performance are supported in part by a grant from the AWS Foundation.

 - Letters to Hal, March 2012- an original multi-media performance - “Letters to Hal” was a family-oriented performance created by Director Allison Ballard that uses poems by Shel Silverstein, music (instrumental and voice), language, visual arts, movement and theatre to explore a mosaic history of the Jesters and honor founder Hal Gunderson.